TRileySchwarz/DumpDetector/README.md

 - Add way to get blocks of code using logarithms ie for 100 blocks, then if too many, go 100/2, if too many 100/2/2 etc...

-- Need to fix the scripts to launch via terminal and add stuff like auto launching mongod on port if not already running etc.
+- Implement Forever package to allow script to restart